SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 ![PSK device external ids](/images/device-protocols/lwm2m/lwm2m-psk-device-created-external-ids.png)

-> **Info**: Firmware updates are also supported for registration of unsecured devices as well as PSK-secured devices.
+> **Info:** Firmware updates are also supported for registration of unsecured devices as well as PSK-secured devices.
 For more information, see [Device Management > Managing device data](/users-guide/device-management/#software-repo) in the *User guide*.

 The following table explains several optional parameters related to firmware update which help in tuning the Firmware Over The Air (FOTA) parameters on a device level.
 <table>